-A federal judge has given final approval to a monetary settlement of a long-fought legal battle over credit card swipe fees even though no agreement has been reached on changes in the way the fees are set.
+A federal judge has given final approval to a monetary settlement of a long-fought legal battle over credit card swipe fees, but an agreement on any changes in the way the fees are set remains under negotiation.

-Unveiled in September 2018, the settlement is a new version of a class action settlement rejected by the retail industry five years earlier because it failed to do enough to end Visa and MasterCard’s alleged price-fixing of the fees.
+Approved in December 2019, the settlement is a new version of a 2013 class action settlement rejected by the retail industry because it failed to do enough to end Visa and MasterCard’s alleged price-fixing of the fees.

-As proposed in 2018, Visa, MasterCard and a number of banks would have paid merchants a maximum of $6.24 billion, a reduction from the $7.25 billion originally offered and still only a fraction of the hundreds of billions of dollars in fees charged during the 15-year period covered by the suit.
+The new settlement was unveiled in 2018, proposing that Visa, MasterCard and a number of banks would pay merchants a maximum of $6.24 billion, a reduction from the $7.25 billion offered five years early and still only a fraction of the hundreds of billions of dollars in fees charged during the 15-year period covered by the suit.
 And negotiations were continuing on whether to change the way Visa and MasterCard set the complex matrix of swipe fees followed by virtually all banks that issue their cards, a practice retailers say violates federal antitrust law.

 As approved by U.S. District Judge Margo K. Brodie on December 13, 2019, merchants will now be paid $5.54 billion.
 A filing deadline for claims remains to be set.

 Merchants had until July 23, 2019, to decide whether to opt out of or object to the monetary settlement and, as a class-action, those who did not were automatically included.
 Those who take the money will be barred from suing Visa, MasterCard and the banks for additional damages over the same issues for five years.
-A settlement on how to change the way the fees are set was being negotiated separately, and – unlike last time – retailers would still be able to decide whether to take part in that settlement regardless of whether they participate in the monetary settlement.
+A settlement on how to change the way the fees are set is still being negotiated, and – unlike last time – retailers would still be able to decide whether to take part in that settlement regardless of whether they participate in the monetary settlement.

 The settlement comes in a lawsuit filed in 2005 by a group of small retailers without the involvement of NRF or most major retailers.
 The original settlement was approved by a U.S. District Court judge in 2013 but rejected by a broad cross section of the retail industry because of its failure to adequately address growing swipe fees.
 NRF and retailer companies appealed the approval, which was overturned in 2016 by the 2nd U.S. Circuit Court of Appeals.
 In 2017, the Supreme Court refused to take up the case, letting the appellate ruling stand and sending the case back to trial court for further attempts to reach a resolution.